YingyGong/Beaver-Run/README.md

 # Beaver Run
 Final Project for CS3
 <br /> Team Members (in order of surnames' initials): Zijun Deng; Yingying Gong; Junxuan Shen; Zhonghe Zheng
-Mario-like game with beaver running with Caltech experience
+<br /> Mario-like game with beaver running with Caltech experience

 ## Where to Start
 Please download the repository to your local, and run "make all" command to compile the codes.